Start point: Dunmail Raise (middle of dual carriageway)

-Sergeant Man first From Calf Crag, head up Mere Beck on the path that follows the old fence posts (originally marking the boundary of Cumberland and Westmorland).
+Sergeant Man first From Calf Crag, there are two sub-options.
+The first is the path (of sorts) that follows the old fence posts (originally marking the boundary of Cumberland and Westmorland).
 From the top of the beck, pick a line to the summit, plotting a way around Coledale Head but not mistaking it for Sergeant Man.
-From there, head straight to High Raise (staying left of small tarns) and then good running awaits on the path to Thunacarr.
+The second is to stay closer to Mere Beck, crossing it west of the fence line and taking a straight line to Sergeant.
+The risk of a mistaken Codale ascent is then greatly reduced.
+From Sergeant's summit, head straight to High Raise (staying left of small tarns) and then good running awaits on the path to Thunacar.

 Making the choice The beauty of the choice is that the numbers are the same.
 While Bob Graham went to High Raise first, most modern day contenders head to Sergeant Man (for what it’s worth, this is also the author’s [strong] preference).

 Anti-clockwise reflections Both routes are equally valid but empirically there is a preference for summiting High Raise first.
 This makes use of the good trail from Thunacar and Mere Beck poses no difficulty in descent (grassy options available on the left of the beck).
 The counter-argument is the good descent from High Raise to Calf Crag.

 Thunacarr Knott to Pike O' Stickle

 (via Harrison Stickle)

 Overview There are no choices; knowing the good ground is more important than cutting corners.